gecio/gecio.github.io/docs/_optimist/storage/s3_documentation/swiftservestaticwebsite/index.en.md

 swift post -m 'web-error:404error.html' example-webpage
 ```

-Once the steps above have been completed, we can now begin to customise our static webpage.
-The following demonstrates a quick setup using our container `example-webpage`
+Once the steps above have been completed, you can now begin to customise your static web page.
+The following demonstrates a quick setup using your container `example-webpage`

 ### Customising index.html, page.html, and 404error.html pages

-This will serve as the homepage, which will create a link to a secondary page.
+This serves as the homepage, which creates a link to a secondary page.

 ```html
 <!-- index.html -->